Ray on ROCm installation#

 To install Ray on ROCm, you have the following options:

-Docker is the recommended method to set up a Ray environment, and it avoids potential installation issues.
-The tested, prebuilt image includes Ray, ROCm, and other dependencies.
+The recommended way to set up a Ray environment and avoid potential installation issues is with Docker.
+The tested, prebuilt image includes Ray, PyTorch, ROCm, and other dependencies.

 Tip